vanleefxp/peano_typ/src/number/complex.typ

 /// Representation and arithmetics for #link("https://en.wikipedia.org/wiki/Complex_number")[complex numbers] $CC$

 #import "../_impl/number/complex.typ": (
+  is-complex as is_,
   complex as from,
-  is-complex as is_,
+  i,
+  neg-i,
+  zero,
+  one,
+  neg-one,
+  omega,
+  omega-2,
+  nan,
+  abs,
   arg,
-  abs,
   conj,
   neg,
   re,
   im,
   add,
+  mul,
   sub,
-  mul,
   div,
   pow,
   eq,
-  zero,
-  one,
-  neg-one,
-  i,
-  neg-i,
-  omega,
-  omega-2,
 )

+// This is a program-generated file.
+Do not edit it directly.